Vietnamese Spring Rolls Recipe (Gỏi Cuốn) w/ Peanut Sauce

 • leafy lettuce, red or green

-• herbs, primarily mint. but optionally chives, cilantro, whatever you have on hand
+• herbs, mainly mint.
+Optionally chives, cilantro, whatever you have on hand

 • thinly sliced pork (belly preferred) and boiled shrimp